-Even though weighed by short term factors which may tend to skew the short term rating, the long term credit quality assumes a pervasive role in determining such short term ratings.
-An entity with favorable long term fundamentals will find it much easier to fulfill its short term commitments on account of its strong operating cash flows and its ability to leverage upon its strengths to refinance, if required.
-This implicitly establishes a link between long term and short term ratings.
-Moreover, many of the short term instruments tend to get 'rolled over', and though short term by design, they virtually behave like long term instruments.
-In the eventuality of the entity not being able to rollover the short term instrument, it may have to leverage its long term rating to get funds in the absence of any other short term funding sources.
-Thus, an entity's long term credit quality cannot be ignored while assigning short term ratings.
+Even though short-term factors may tend to skew the short-term rating, the long-term credit quality assumes a pervasive role in determining short-term ratings.
+An entity with favourable long-term fundamentals will find it much easier to fulfil its short-term commitments on account of its strong operating cash flows and its ability to leverage upon its strengths to refinance, if required.
+This implicitly establishes a link between long-term and short-term ratings.
+Moreover, many of the short-term instruments tend to get 'rolled over', and though short term by design, they virtually behave like long-term instruments.
+In the eventuality of the entity facing difficulties to rollover the short-term instrument, it may have to leverage its long-term rating to get funds in the absence of any other short-term funding sources.
+Thus, an entity's long-term credit quality cannot be ignored while assigning short-term ratings.